 In June 2020, the Executive Board approved Option 2 through design.
-A brief is currently being agreed for this stage and estimated costs are based upon an assumption of the required work, as agreed with Skanska in March 2020, which will help inform the future cost profile.
+A brief is currently being agreed for this stage and estimated costs are based upon an assumption of the required work, as agreed with Skanska in March 2020, which will help inform the future cost profile and overall project budget.
+The Transport Director will keep the future cost profile, in light of this brief and the forecast outturn for this year, under review.

-12.18 Cambridge South Station
+15.18 Cambridge South Station